Zamiell/isaac-faq/Storing-Data.md

 The naive way to accomplish automatic variable resetting is to have a single `run`, `level`, and `room` table per-mod with some kind of "reset" function that restores every value to a pre-specified default.
 Then, all the features in the mod can stick their variables on this shared table.
 This is what I did in Racing+ for several years.

 For more advanced users, you will want to do better than this:
 - One problem with a shared table is that the variables are scoped incorrectly: every mod feature can mutate the variables of every other mod feature, which is the definition of spaghetti.
 It's also more difficult to read the code and understand the lifetime of a particular variable and see where it is used.
-Better to have all of the variables releating to item 1 be local to a file called "file1".
+Better to have all of the variables relating to item 1 be local to a file called "item1".
 - The resetting functionality is per-mod.
 You have to reimplement the system in every new mod you create.
 And we know that when [we are repeating ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), we need a better solution.
 This kind of functionality should be abstracted away into a library that any arbitrary mod can consume.

 Thus, you can create a "save data manager" library that allows you to register arbitrary data, with sub-tables of `persistent`, `run`, `level`, or `room`.
 And the save data manager will automatically reset the variables at the appropriate times.
 Armed with this abstraction, writing mods becomes a lot easier.
 (In IsaacScript, this is included in the standard library.)